anathema43/Ramro/SETUP_GUIDE.md

 ### 7.2 Seed Products
 1. In the admin panel, look for **"Seed Products"** button
 2. Click it to populate your database with sample products
+3. **IMPORTANT**: This will replace any existing products in Firestore
-3. Check Firestore Console to verify products were created
+4. Check Firestore Console to verify products were created
 4. Go to `/shop` to see products displayed

+**DATA INTEGRITY NOTE**: The application now uses Firestore as the single source of truth.
+No static product files are used.

 **🚨 Troubleshooting:**
 - If seeding fails, check browser console for errors